Breast pain, also known as mastalgia, may be familiar. The pain can feel like tenderness, tightness, or a sharp burning pain.

 - A lump in your breast

-- Symptoms of a breast infection including pus, fever, redness or tenderness
+- Symptoms of a breast infection including pus, fever, redness, or tenderness

-- Pain or lump in the breast that doesn’t get better
+- Pain or lump in your breast without any cause or that doesn’t get better

 For many people, breast changes are among the earliest signs of pregnancy.
 Pregnancy influences the levels of estrogen and progesterone in your body.
 Estrogen enhances the growth of breast ducts, and progesterone supports the growth and formation of milk-producing tissue.
 Your breasts may feel swollen, sensitive, tender, or sore during early pregnancy because of these hormonal changes.
 Your breasts may also feel heavier and fuller.
 These changes usually occur one to two weeks after conception and may last until your progesterone levels settle.